Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Methods

-The control simulation covered 3 days, from 00:00 UTC on 19 February 2010 until 00:00 UTC on 22 February 2010.
-During this period, a prominent long offshore propagation event extending over 600 km was observed in the northeast side of the island, a feature not well captured in \citeA{hassim2016diurnal}.
 The winter of 2010 coincided with an El Niño phase, which was associated with slightly cooler SST anomalies northeast of New Guinea (see Figure S1 in Supporting Information).
-To assess the role of SST in convective offshore propagation, we conducted an \textit{SST(+0.5 K) Experiment}, in which SSTs were uniformly increased by 0.5 K across the domain as the initial conditions.
-F
+To assess the role of SST in convective offshore propagation, we conducted a perturbed \textit{SST(+0.5 K) Experiment}, in which SSTs were uniformly increased by 0.5 K across the domain as the initial and lower-boundary conditions.
+The perturbation amplitude of +0.5 K represents a modest but non-negligible warming, allowing us to isolate the thermodynamic contribution of SST to surface fluxes and convective organization without introducing unrealistic boundary forcing.
+This design highlights whether a warmer ocean surface favors sustained offshore propagation.

 To investigate the impact of cold pools on offshore propagation and their interactions with sea–land breezes, we performed a \textit{Cold Pool Experiment}, in which the evaporative cooling effect was disabled from the WSM6 microphysics scheme while evaporation was retained.
 To ensure numerical stability under these modified conditions, the integration time step was reduced to 8 seconds.